Undergraduate Academic Programs

 Degree Requirements

-This is a four-year program leading to a Bachelor of Science in Health & Wellness Design with a major in Tourism, Hospitality, and Event Management (THEM).
-It prepares students to become leaders in the tourism industry for a wide range of careers as students develop competencies in administration, budgeting, communications, event planning, marketing, and management.
-Graduation requirements include:
+This four-year program leads to a Bachelor of Science in Health & Wellness Design with a major in Tourism, Hospitality, and Event Management (THEM).
+It prepares students to become leaders in the tourism industry by developing core competencies in administration, budgeting, communication, event planning, marketing, and management—skills applicable across a wide range of career paths.

 General Education (20–39 credits)